jrbcruz/HTMLParser/README.md

 - Compile parser with Bison with the following command: **bison -d parser.y**
 - Compile lexical analyzer and parser together to produce executable file with the following command: **gcc lex.yy.c parser.tab.c -o parser.exe**
 - Run executable file with the following command: **parser.exe<Inputs/input.html>ParserOutput/output.csv**

+# Additional notes for input and expected output files
+- Please be careful with input html files.
+If the parser outputs "syntax error" then please make sure that the html input file in question has **either one newline character at the end of the file or none at all.
+If an html table entry is NOT preceded by an html comment, then please make sure that there are no excess newlines at the end of the file.
+Otherwise, excess newlines are fine**.
+- Please make sure that the **expected output files DO NOT contain any extra newline/endline characters**
+- Please also take note regarding the testing library (Unity). **In cases where an html table is succeeded by a token or a series of tokens, please be aware that the Unity testing library will react differently**.
+To address this case, **please make sure to erase the last endline/newline character of the CSV outputted by the Bison generated parser (using the sed program automatically appends an extra newline to the file for some reason).
+Also, please make sure to modify the test case code in the tester.c file to instead use the commented out test assert equal statement (which is TEST_ASSERT_EQUAL_STRING(str, str2)) INSTEAD OF THE DEFAULT ONE**.
+The same must be done if the input html/txt file **ends with tokens and NOT html statements**.
+So for both cases, the excess newline character of the Bison generated parser output must be erased (1), and the test assert statement in the tester.c file must be switched (2)
+- If the tester file outputs a FAILED test case value, please check the output of the command prompt.
+If the only/main difference is the presence of garbage characters, please do the steps mentioned in the bullet point right above this current one.